isabella232/media-analytics.en-1/help/sdk-implement/validation/test1-standard-playback.md

     * **Ad Start**

-    When the video ad starts, the following key calls are sent in the following order:
+    When the media ad starts, the following key calls are sent in the following order:

-    1. Video ad analytics start
+    1. Media ad analytics start
     1. Heartbeat ad start
     1. Heartbeat ad analytics start